jonjhallett/dotgrid/README.md

 bash generate_dotgrid
 ```

-To generate a PDF for an arbitrary grid size, run
+To generate a PDF for an arbitrary grid size, use the --gridsize command line option, with a gridsize in mllimetres.
 ```
-python3 dotgrid.py --gridsize=<grid size in mm> | ps2pdf - >dotgrid.pdf
+python3 dotgrid.py --gridsize=12 | ps2pdf - >dotgrid.pdf # 12m grid
 ```

 The python script, `dotgrid.py`, outputs PostScript with a PageSize set for A4.